j-1git/flirone-v4l2/README.md

 The FLIR ONE Pro has an automatic calibration.
 When the scene has big variations of temperature a FFC calibration may occur.

-When this happens the shutter closes and some frames labelled as FFC (for flat field correction) are sent.
+When this happens the shutter closes and some frames labeled as FFC (for flat field correction) are sent.
 This makes the image to be interrupted for about 1 to 2 seconds.

-This process is more acurratelly described as dark field correction than flat field correction.
+This process is more accurately described as dark field correction than flat field correction.

 Those frames are eliminated from the stream, but they can be in the future used to correct the different of sensitivity for each pixel of the sensor issue #20).